MayurChandpara/personal-blog/README.md

-This is a Onlu HTML / CSS blog website.
+This is a Only HTML / CSS blog website.
 Using css grid css flexbox and html sementics.